elliotrpage/BezierBlenderToGodot/Dissecting Curve3d.md

 point_count = 3
 -----

 Integer count of the number of points in the Curve.
 Could be optional or have a checksum purpose but lets not leave it out!
+Starts at 1 - it is a count, not an ID ref.